About Padma Studios

 Due to his invaluable and extensive base of knowledge, combined with a prodigious memory, throughout his life Lama Gonpo has been honored with the titles of:

 Lama in the Nyingmapa School of Tibetan Buddhism – having mastered the Sciences of philosophy, logic and language, completed and mastered the thirteen main texts of the Nyingmapa School, and accomplished extensive retreats lasting several years in length;

-Abbot and Spiritual Advisor of both his original Nyingma monastery, Tsarak Monastery, Kham, Tibet and Zangdok Palri Monastery, Kalimpong, India;
+Abbot and Spiritual Advisor of both his root Nyingma monastery, Tsarak Monastery, Kham, Tibet, and Zangdok Palri Monastery, Kalimpong, India;

 Master of the Science of Art – in the areas of religious thangka painting, calligraphy, the crafting of religious ritual items, and the building of three dimensional mandalas and temples.
 Not only possessing the knowledge and skill of the physical attributes of these areas, but also the more complex religious symbology and implications which accompany them.

 Though honored with these titles, Lama Gonpo himself was an extremely humble monk who always insisted others refer to him simply as "Ashangla" (uncle).

 Recognizing his rich artistic and spiritual training and mastery, Kyabje Dudjom Rinpoche implored Lama Gonpo to keep the flame of Nyingma tantric ritual arts alive, requesting also that he pass on the rare tradition of three dimensional mandala creation to future generations.